The Boise Area Branch

 - Mom’s Penalty, Dad’s Bonus

 Women around the country “celebrated” Equal Pay Day on April 12, but mothers (and most women of color) have to wait even longer for their paychecks to catch up.
 May 16 represents the symbolic day when the median pay of mothers who work full time, year-round, catches up to the pay that working fathers received the previous year.
-Mothers typically are paid only 73 cents for every dollar fathers are paid — mothers face a pay gap larger than the 21-cent gap between women and men overall.
+Mothers are typically paid only 73 cents for every dollar fathers are paid — mothers face a pay gap larger than the 21-cent gap between women and men overall.

 Local branch members commemorated Equal Pay Day, April 12, 2016, at Boise’s Whole Foods.
 Members enjoyed libations and talked about ways to close the gender pay gap.